 Once you've got your hotspot up and running, you'll need to connect.
 WiFi is the easiest way to do this: look for your hotspot's name in the network list, enter your password and connect.
 You can also tether via Bluetooth or USB, but both of these methods are slower than WiFi.

-What is coverage like for Altice Mobile users?
+What is coverage like for Optimum Mobile users?

-Altice Mobile's WiFi hotspots don't cover the entirety of the Altice Mobile network.
+Optimum Mobile's WiFi hotspots don't cover the entirety of the Optimum Mobile network.
 Check coverage with your zip code to see if you have access.